strimzi/proposals/006-restarting-kafka-connect-connectors-and-tasks.md

 The `KafkaConnector` and `KafkaMirrorMaker2` operators will have new default behaviour that automatically restarts connectors or tasks that are in the `FAILED` state.
 For each connector or task that is in the `FAILED` state, the operator will call the Connect REST API `restart` endpoint once per reconcile cycle to attempt to restart the connector/task.

-To disable the new default behaviour a new field in the `KafkaConnector` spec named `autoRestart` with a value of `false` can be applied.
+To disable the new default behaviour a new field in the `KafkaConnector` spec named `autoRestart` with an `enabled` field value of `false` can be applied.
 This will be useful when users know that external factors will cause connectors/tasks to be in the `FAILED` state and they do not want the operator attempting automatic restarts.
 It also means users can keep the current behaviour of the `KafkaConnector` and `KafkaMirrorMaker2` operators if they wish.

 For example, the following `KafkaConnector` CR disables the automatic restarting of the connector and it's tasks when they are in the `FAILED` state:
 ```